Club: none | Opening: 2010 | Capacity: 50,000 seats

 History and description

-The Aviva Stadium is the national stadium of Ireland and the standard playing venue of the Irish national team.
+Aviva Stadium is the national stadium of Ireland and the playing venue of the Irish national team.
 It also hosts most of the nation’s major rugby matches.

-The Aviva Stadium officially opened on the 14th of May 2010.
-First football was played on the 4th of August 2010 when a League of Ireland side hosted Manchester United for a friendly (1-7).
+Aviva Stadium officially opened on 14 May 2010.
+First football was played on 4 August 2010 when a League of Ireland side hosted Manchester United for a friendly (1-7).

 In 2011 the stadium was the playing venue of the Europa League final between FC Porto and SC Braga (1-0).

-The Aviva Stadium’s most notable feature are its curvilinear shaped stands enclosing the complete stadium, a shape chosen to make sure that the surrounding houses get enough sunlight.
+The stadium’s most notable feature are its curvilinear shaped stands enclosing the complete stadium, a shape chosen to make sure that the surrounding houses get enough sunlight.
 The stadium holds a total of 10,000 premium seats as well as 1,300 seats in corporate boxes.
-All seats are covered.

-From Connolly Station or Pearse Station one can take a DART train southbound.
-Get off at station Lansdowne Road which lies right next to the stadium.
+From Connolly Station or Pearse Station take a DART train southbound.
+Get off at station Lansdowne Road, which lies right next to the stadium.

-From the Temple Bar area one can take bus 7 to Loughlinstown/Cherrywood.
+From the Temple Bar area take bus 7 to Loughlinstown/Cherrywood.

 Address: Lansdowne Road, Dublin 4